 Our head office is currently staffed on a Monday, Wednesday and Thursday from 9 a.m. – 2 p.m. with all staff working from home on a Tuesday and Friday.

-Expansion of Covid-19 Testing for Personal Assistants (PAs)
+COVID-19 Testing for Personal Assistants (PAs)

+The lateral flow testing kits have been distributed to local PPE hubs and can be accessed there.
 If you need advice on where to access your local PPE Hub then please phone the Contact Centre on 0300 303 3020.

 Guidance and training on how to use and access the kits can be found on the Scottish Government’s website here.

 First Minister Nicola Sturgeon on 30th November 2020 announced a one-off pro rata payment for Scotland’s lifesavers and caregivers on the frontline throughout the Coronavirus (COVID-19) pandemic.
 Click here to find out eligibility and how to apply for the payment.